KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

    6. **Presentation** : Data representation and encryption

-   7. **Application** : Network process to application, most of the time this layer contains session and presentation layer.
+   7. **Application Layer** : Network process to application, most of the time this layer contains session and presentation layer.

       Application protocols: